 Collaborations are complex and time-consuming to negotiate and document.
-We also will face competition in our search for new collaborators, if we seek a new partner for our pimavanserin or trofinetide programs or other programs.
 Given the current economic and industry environment, it is possible that competition for new collaborators may increase.
-In addition, there have been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.
 We may not be able to negotiate additional collaborations on a timely basis, on acceptable terms, or at all.
 If we are unable to find new collaborations, we may not be able to continue advancing our programs alone.